 is more than just goats...

-We think of our herd as three herds: colored, show, and functional.
-Our colored breeders are bred for their beautiful appearance and striking colors.
-While we seek to improve each new generation here, it’s a well known fact in genetics you must select one characteristic to “set” at a time.
+Our colored boer are bred for their beautiful appearance and striking colors.
+While we seek to improve each new generation here, it’s a well known fact in genetics that you must select one characteristic to “set” at a time.
 In our colored herd, the 2 characteristics that get priority are: color and functionality.

 Our “show stock" is a small group.
 These are the animals that are likely to produce competitive offspring and selection is quite different for this group.
 The focus in this group is not just show correct but also “show competitive”.
 We cull from this group excruciatingly hard; show correct is only the beginning.
 We also select for a temperament that means "easy to train to the show ring".
 These animals range greatly in the investment required to attain them, because much more than just show correctness, size, and temperament influence their value.
 Amongst this group, pedigree, and the fame or ennoblements in their relatives also plays a role.
 All of our bucks are show correct and selected for a trait set that is valuable.